Zylog101/External-Tera-Sort/README.md

 # External-Tera-Sort

 The goal of this project is to gain insight into the working of data intensive applications with resource constraints.
-In specific working with large dataset in memory limitations
+In specific working with large dataset having memory limitations.

 **Utilizing**
 * Amazon Web Services, specifically the EC2 cloud (http://aws.amazon.com/ec2/)